 Some courses have limited enrollment and are on a first-come, first-served basis.
 Other courses have enrollment minimums that, if not met by a certain date, may be cancelled.
 Students should be mindful of these issues and make their course selections at the earliest opportunity.

-Unclassified students who wish to enroll in LIS courses should send email to LISinfo@hawaii.edu to check course availability, with the understanding that currently enrolled LIS students (and incoming new students) have priority for available seats and unclassified student registration cannot occur until after each fall/spring semester’s New Student Orientation has completed.
+Unclassified students who wish to enroll in LIS courses should send email to LISinfo@hawaii.edu to check course availability, with the understanding that currently enrolled LIS students (and incoming new students) have priority for available seats and unclassified student registration does not occur until after each fall/spring semester’s New Student Orientation has completed.
 Summer session courses are open to anyone interested.

 Unless a leave of absence has been approved in advance, a student who fails to maintain continuous enrollment (excluding summer session) is considered withdrawn from the university.
 Students who fail to maintain continuous enrollment must reapply (and be accepted) to the University if they wish to continue their studies.